kubedb/docs/docs/guides/postgres/tde/backup/index.md

 # Backup & Restore a TDE-Encrypted Postgres

-A TDE-encrypted Postgres cannot be backed up or restored with the community backup/restore path: the physical backup tool (`pg_basebackup`) and the WAL reader used for continuous archiving cannot read `pg_tde`-encrypted files or its custom WAL records.
-KubeDB and [KubeStash](https://kubestash.com) ship `pg_tde`-aware equivalents for both the logical and physical paths, so backup and restore work the same way you would expect, once you point at the right catalog entries.
+A TDE-encrypted Postgres cannot use the community physical backup and WAL archiving path: the physical backup tool (`pg_basebackup`) and the WAL reader used for continuous archiving cannot read `pg_tde`-encrypted files or its custom WAL records.
+KubeDB ships `pg_tde`-aware equivalents for the physical path, so once you point at the right catalog entries, physical backup and restore work the same way you would expect.
+Logical backups are unaffected:
+KubeStash's logical backup path already talks to Postgres over the normal protocol, described below.

 Read the [TDE overview](/docs/guides/postgres/tde/overview/index.md) and [TDE guide](/docs/guides/postgres/tde/guide/index.md) first.